Never Miss a Beat - Get Updates Direct to Your Inbox

 Like other small businesses, SaaS valuation starts out with SDE but then changes to Revenue after a certain threshold.
 This causes a lot of confusion in the SaaS valuation marketplace.
 Founders often think their business is worth a lot more (or a lot less) than it’s actually worth.
 Let’s look at why this happens, and whether SDE or Revenue applies to your business.

-Is my business valued on a multiple of earnings or revenue?
+When I sell my SaaS business, is it valued on a multiple of earnings or revenue?

 Bootstrapped SaaS businesses are valued like every other small business, using a multiple of seller’s discretionary earnings (SDE).
 This reflects the relatively small size of the business, the codependency between the owner at this stage, and the yet-to-be proven scalability of the business.